cfw-guide/dsi.cfw.guide/_pages/en_US/hiyacfw-setup.md

 This is the section you should redo if you get a screen saying "An Error Has Occured" {: .notice--info}

-The Nintendo DSi System Menu has a limit on how much free space it could have on the storage device hosting the menu.
-While this doesn't occur on the actual NAND (since the chip would never exceed 128 MB), it can happen using an SD card.
-The factor of what is allowed and what isn't goes by every other range of two gigabytes.
-For example, while having 0-2 GB worth of free space would allow your system menu to boot, 2-4 GB doesn't.
-The same goes for 4-6 GB vs 6-8, up until you get to your SD card size.
+The Nintendo DSi Menu has a bug that limits how much free space there can be.
+While this doesn't occur on the actual NAND (since the chip can never exceed 128 MB), it can happen using an SD card.
+What works and what doesn't goes by every other range of two gigabytes.
+For example, having 0-2 GB of free space works, but 2-4 GB doesn't.
+The same goes for 4-6 GB vs 6-8, up until you get to the size of your SD card.

-Although the system menu only breaks when the SD card free space is in a negative range, it'd be much better to maximize what you are able to use out of your SD card.
-We'll be using the "Just-a-DFC" tool made by YourKalamity to do so.
+To ensure that your SD card has the maximum amount of free space that will work we'll be using using Just-a-DFC.

 1. Switch over to the terminal window containing Just-A-DFC
 1. Identify where your SD card is mounted